We'll help you find the right solution for your needs

 Victims of dog attacks were given greater rights by the Ohio Supreme Court in the January 2010 Beckett v.
 Warren decision, which opens the door to recovery of non-economic and punitive damages if the dog's vicious propensities were known to the owner and no reasonable precautions were taken to protect others.
-Damages previously allowed under Ohio's dog-bite statute can still be claimed.
+Damages previously allowed under Ohio's dog-bite statute - for reimbursement of medical expenses only - can still be claimed.

 Prior to the Ohio Supreme Court's decision, victims of dog attacks could seek relief only under Ohio dog-bite statute, R.C.
 955.28.
 The statute imposed strict liability on the owner of a dog "for any injury...that is caused by the dog" unless the injured person was trespassing or committing a criminal offense.